Top 5 Causes of Workplace Accidents

 Top 5 Causes of Workplace Accidents 1

 Several factors can cause accidents, and by taking certain precautions to avoid those causes, you’re most likely to prevent mishaps at the workplace.
-So, let’s take a look at the five most common workplace accidents to help you avoid and prevent them from occurring.
+So, let’s look at the five most common workplace accidents to help you avoid and prevent them from occurring.

 1. Slips, Trips, and Falls